Kathleen de Leon Jones: Professional career

-De León started singing and dancing at an early age.
-She taught herself to play the guitar, prompting her parents to enrol her in The McDonald College, an exclusive performing arts school in Sydney, Australia.
+De Leon started singing and dancing at an early age.
+She taught herself to play the guitar, prompting her parents to enroll her in The McDonald College, an exclusive performing arts school in Sydney, Australia.
 She was awarded both the Roberta Armstrong and Kelloggs Scholarships to study at the school, where she studied dance, drama, and voice for a number of years while making professional auditions in her spare time.

-De León also trained with the Australian College of Entertainment in Castle Hill, New South Wales.
+De Leon also trained with the Australian College of Entertainment in Castle Hill, New South Wales.
 She also competed in the Australian television talent show New Faces—where she came third in the grand final—and appeared on various Australian television shows, including Heartbreak High, Ridgey Didge, Swap Shop, and the At Home Show with John Mangos.

-It was while she was performing at a fundraiser for The McDonald College that de León was discovered by one of the directors for the Cameron MacIntosh company.
+It was while she was performing at a fundraiser for The McDonald College that de Leon was discovered by one of the directors for the Cameron MacIntosh company.
 She appeared in two musicals in Australia mounted by the Macintosh company, Miss Saigon and Rent.
 She stayed with the cast of Rent (where she was Christine Anu's understudy for the role of Mimi) and was dance captain for the musical, until being cast in Hi-5 in 1998.
-She featured with a puppet named "Jup-Jup", voiced originally by co-cast member Tim Harding. de León and Jup-Jup's segment of the show, Puzzles and Patterns, promoted and educated children on problem solving and mathematics.
+She featured with a puppet named "Jup-Jup", voiced originally by co-cast member Tim Harding.
+De Leon and Jup-Jup's segment of the show, Puzzles and Patterns, promoted and educated children on problem-solving and mathematics.

 Departure from Hi-5

-In July 2007, de León left Hi-5 permanently to focus on raising Mikayla. de León stated that she was still interested in working on television, but only if an opportunity existed in her then-home of Sydney so she could remain close to her family. de León was the first of all the original members to permanently leave Hi-5.
-Sun Park replaced de León in Hi-5.
+In July 2007, de Leon left Hi-5 permanently to focus on raising her daughter.
+De Leon stated that she was still interested in working on television, but only if an opportunity existed in her then-home of Sydney so she could remain close to her family.
+De Leon was the first of all the original members to permanently leave Hi-5.
+Sun Park replaced de Leon in Hi-5.

-As of 2018 de León resides in Las Vegas.
+As of 2015, de Leon, Jones and their daughters were residing in Las Vegas.
 In November 2016, while in the process of selling some properties in Surfers Paradise, she stated that they would one day look to move back to the Gold Coast.
+They returned home to live on the Gold Coast in 2023.